AdamKobus/compose-navigation/docs/tutorial/02_first_graph.md

 }
 ```
 1. `rememberAnimatedNavController()` is part of [Accompanist Navigation Animation]
-2. [ComposeNavHost] is a Composable from Compose Navigation Library which is  a wrapper
+2. [ComposeNavHost] is a Composable from Compose Navigation Library.
+It acts as a wrapper
    for AnimatedNavHost from [Accompanist Navigation Animation].
 It takes care of configuring [NavComposable] inside it.
 3. startGraph determines where will the user land at the application launch.
+4. [NavigationId] is used to identify `NavHostController`s and `ComposeNavHost`s across your application.
+   If you're using only single controller in your app, then feel free to provide [NavigationId.DEFAULT] here.
-4. We're using the extension we wrote earlier to build navigation graph
+5. We're using the extension we wrote earlier to build navigation graph

 Now just launch the app and marvel at the beauty of what we created: